Guava root knot nematode

 To prevent the introduction or spread of GRKN, the following measures can be put into place:

-- Keep records of where plants/planting material/tubers are sourced from, and where and when they are planted on your property
+- Keep records of where plants/planting material/tubers are sourced, and where and when they are planted on your property.

-- routine testing of soil and plant materials
+- Carry out routine testing of soil and plant materials.

 Market access

-GRKN is a declared exotic pest under the Plant Biosecurity Act 2010.
-Any suspect GRKN should be reported online or by calling 136 186.
-Market access restrictions may apply when importing GRKN host materials into Victoria.
-For more information, please check Agriculture Victoria’s online Plant Quarantine Manual or email Market.Access@agriculture.vic.gov.au.
+GRKN is currently a declared exotic pest under the Plant Biosecurity Act 2010.
+If you suspect GRKN, report it online or call 136 186.
+For market access information, please check Agriculture Victoria’s Plant Quarantine Manual or email market.access@agriculture.vic.gov.au.

 Image credits